Fiddler Everywhere Reporter Features

 Capturing Browser Option

-The Start Browser Capturing is the default option that allows traffic to be captured from a sandboxed browser instance.
-As a result, Fiddler Everywhere Reporter starts an independent browser instance preconfigured to respect the Fiddler proxy and to trust its Root Certificate Authority (CA).
+The Start Browser Capturing is the default option that allows HTTPS traffic to be captured from a sandboxed browser instance.
+As a result, the Fiddler Everywhere Reporter starts an independent browser instance preconfigured to respect the Fiddler proxy and trust its Root Certificate Authority (CA).
 The HTTPS traffic generated will appear in Fiddler Everywhere Reporter.
 Currently, the tool supports independent browser capturing only for Chrome and Edge browsers.
-If both exist on the machine, Chrome will be opened by default.
+The Google Chrome browser opens by default if both exist on the machine.
 MacOS users need to manually quit the browser instance from the dock even after the Fiddler Everywhere Reporter tool is closed.

 Use the browser option as follows: